Dog breeding: Criticism

 The genetic diversity of modern dog breeds is lower than both modern village dogs and a 5,000-year-old genome from a dog fossil found in Newgrange, Ireland, suggesting that modern breeding practices are partly responsible for the decline.
 During the early formative years of many breeds, breeders often crossed closely related dogs to create specific phenotypes, resulting in increased incidence of breed-specific genetic diseases.

 Some dogs have certain inheritable characteristics that can develop into a disability or disease.
 Canine hip dysplasia is one such condition.
 Eye abnormalities, heart conditions, and some cases of deafness have been proven to be inherited.
-There have been extensive studies of these conditions, commonly sponsored by breed clubs and dog registries, while specialised breed clubs provide information of common genetic defects for their breeds.
+There have been extensive studies of these conditions, commonly sponsored by breed clubs and dog registries, while specialized breed clubs provide information of common genetic defects for their breeds.
 Also, special organizations such as the Orthopedic Foundation for Animals collect data and provide it to breeders, as well as to the general public.
 Conditions such as hip dysplasia can impact some breeds more than others.

 Some registries, such as American Kennel Club, may include a record of the absence of certain genetic defects, known as a certification, in an individual dog's record.
 For example, the German Shepherd Dog national breed club in Germany recognizes that hip dysplasia is a genetic defect for dogs of this breed.
 Accordingly, it requires all dogs to pass evaluation for absence of hip dysplasia to register their progeny, and records the results in individual dog's pedigrees.
+Many reputable breeders health test according to the breed club guidelines, or OFA guidelines.

 There are BBC documentaries titled "Pedigree Dogs Exposed" and "Pedigree Dogs Exposed – Three Years On" that claim health problems in dogs from inbreeding.
 Some examples are problems with breathing in the Pug breed and Pekingese breed, spinal problems in the Dachshund breed, and Syringomyelia in the Cavalier King Charles Spaniel breed.

 Some scientific researchers argue that advances in artificial reproduction technology for the purposes of dog breeding can be helpful, but also have "detrimental impacts" when overused, overriding natural selection principles.
 These scientists call for a deeper understanding of natural selection, leading to a more naturalistic approach in dog breeding.
 It was concluded that "findings imply that when selective breeding was done by humans, it squashed the snouts of certain dog breeds, it also morphed their brains."

 Animal rights groups such as the International Society for Animal Rights and PETA believe that dog breeding, even by licensed responsible breeders, contributes to the pet overpopulation problem.

+Genetic diversity

+Domestic dogs are phenotypically diverse mammals shown by differences in morphology and behavior across different breeds.
+Factors that contribute to this diversity are reproductive isolation, bottlenecks, and genetic drift.
+Data collected through owner reports suggests that genetic diversity has an effect on dogs' lifespan.